a-hansen/aon/README.md

 * The bin32 length must be a positive signed int.

 #### Big Integer
-An integer so large it has to be encoded as a string.
+An integer so large it has to be encoded as a byte array.
 ```
 <Big-Integer> ::= <bigint8> | <bigint16> | <bigint32>
-<bigint>   ::= "n" uint8-length UTF8
+<bigint>   ::= "n" uint8-length bytes
-<bigint16> ::= "N" uint16-length UTF8
+<bigint16> ::= "N" uint16-length bytes
-<bigint32> ::= "o" int32-length UTF8
+<bigint32> ::= "o" int32-length bytes
 ```
 * The bigint32 length must be a positive signed int.
-* The String should consist of an optional minus sign followed by a sequence of one or more digits.
-It should not contain any any extraneous characters such as whitespace.
+* The array represents the two's-complement represention of the big integer.
+The array must be in big endian byte order, with the most significant byte in the zeroth element (left most byte).
+The array must include at least one sign bit.

 #### Big Decimal
 An decimal so large it has to be encoded as a string.